nordicopen/pyeasee/README.md

     await easee.close()
 ```

 ## Development

 This project uses `black` for code formatting and `flake8` for linting.
-Two errors should be ignored when running flake8 so run it with
+To autoformat and run lint run

 ```
-flake8 --ignore=E501,E231
+make lint
 ```